 Have a mortgage?
 You’re going to pay more.

-If you have a mortgage, how much – and when –you’ll feel the impact of the rate increase will depend on whether your mortgage is variable or fixed rate.
+If you have a mortgage, how much (and when) you’ll feel the impact of any rate increase will depend on whether your mortgage is variable or fixed.

-If you have a variable rate mortgage, the amount of interest you’re charged is tied to the overnight rate.
-Financial institutions pass on any increase in the rate to consumers almost immediately.
+If your mortgage is variable, the amount of interest you’re charged is tied to the overnight rate.
+Financial institutions, in turn, pass on any rate increase to you immediately.

-If you have a fixed rate mortgage, nothing will change until the fixed term ends and it’s time to renew.
-That’s because your rate is tied to the yield, or interest rate, of bonds.
+If you have a fixed rate mortgage, nothing will change until the current term ends (and it’s time to renew).
+By then, the rate may either be higher, around the same as it now, or lower.
+It all depends on how the economy plays out in the interim.
+That’s because your fixed rate is tied to the yield (or interest rate) of bonds.
 (It works like this: If the five-year Government of Canada bond is at 0.5%, the banks would take this rate and add percentage points to cover their costs and make some profit.
 If they add another 3.5% to that bond rate, their prime lending rate would be 4%. …which might be discounted in competitive markets for ideal borrowers.)

 Will you pay more interest on debt?

-Have questions?
-Get one of our accredited Agent – Regional Directors to contact you.
+Have one of our Mortgage Agents contact you.